 2006 - Campion College at the University of Regina in Saskatchewan becomes our 33rd Chapter

 2008 - Record numbers.
-1,694 new inductees at our 33 member institutions, over $184,000 donated to our Sustaining Fund by AΣΝ alumni, and 14 Alumni Clubs actively encouraged scholarship, loyalty and service in the lives of our alumni
+1,694 new inductees across our member institutions, over $184,000 donated to our Sustaining Fund by AΣΝ alumni, and 14 Alumni Clubs actively encouraged scholarship, loyalty and service in the lives of our alumni

 2008 and 2011- Alpha Sigma Nu Faculty Advisers gather to discuss the mission and vision of the organization